 - 1. The following violation may result in eviction from the Association and potential civil penalties: - a.
-Conduct in public (to include your behavior and conduct on public mailing lists and public online forums) in such a manner as to cast a poor public image on the Washington Motorcycle Road Racing Association, e.g. riding on public streets with racing number plates displayed. - Physical assault (i.e. fighting) of any kind with fellow competitors, Raceday staff, volunteers or spectators. - 2.
-The following violations may result in disqualification, forfeiture of any awards or prizes, and suspension or ejection from the racetrack premises: - Harassment or verbal abuse of fellow competitors, Raceday staff, volunteers or spectators. - Interfering with the race officials in the performance of their duties. - Unsportsmanlike conduct i.e. lying to race official, circumventing race day procedures, or any other action deemed unsportsmanlike by the Referee. - The following violations will result in the loss of riding privileges for the rest of the day, loss of all awards, points and prize money earned that Raceday. - a.
+Conduct in public (to include your behavior and conduct on public mailing lists and public online forums) in such a manner as to cast a poor public image on the Washington Motorcycle Road Racing Association, e.g. riding on public streets with racing number plates displayed. - b.
+Physical assault (i.e. fighting) of any kind with fellow competitors, Race day staff, volunteers or spectators. - 2 The following violations may result in disqualification, forfeiture of any awards or prizes, and suspension or ejection from the racetrack premises: - Harassment or verbal abuse of fellow competitors, Race day staff, volunteers or spectators. - Interfering with the race officials in the performance of their duties. - Unsportsmanlike conduct i.e. lying to race official, circumventing race day procedures, knowingly entering into an ineligible class, or any other action deemed unsportsmanlike by the Referee or race-direction. - d.
+Non-attendance at the riders meeting. - The following violations will result in the loss of riding privileges for the rest of the day, loss of all awards, points and prize money earned that Race day. - a.
 Ignoring when a red flag is displayed. - b.
 Ignoring an ambulance flag. - Ignoring the black flag by the rider(s) to whom the flag is displayed. - 4.
 The following violation will result in the loss of riding privileges for the next heat in the class in which the violation took place.
-In the case of the violation occurring in the main event for that competitor's class, the penalty will be applied to the next race day: - Flagrant non-compliance with safety regulation, machinery or otherwise. - The following violation may result in the loss of riding privileges for one heat in one class. - a.
-Non-attendance at the riders meeting. - 6.
+In the case of the violation occurring in the main event for that competitor's class, the penalty will be applied to the next race day: - Flagrant non-compliance with safety regulation, machinery or otherwise. - 5.
 At the discretion of the Referee, a rider may be disqualified pending the payment of a \$250 fine for the following infractions: - a.
 Intentionally allowing oil on the track. - b.
 Disobeying a track official's guidance that results in oiling

-- the track. - Operating a motorcycle required to have a belly pan without a legal belly pan that results in oiling the track. - 7.
-The following violation will result in disqualification for the entire race weekend during which the violation occurred, plus disqualification for the following race weekend, plus a \$500 fine: - Operating a motorcycle with anti-freeze in the cooling system in violation of Section E-5 that results in anti- freeze being deposited on the track. - 8.
+- the track. - c Operating a motorcycle required to have a belly pan without a legal belly pan that results in oiling the track. - 6.
+The following violation will result in disqualification for the entire race weekend during which the violation occurred, plus disqualification for the following race weekend, plus a \$500 fine: - a Operating a motorcycle with anti-freeze in the cooling system in violation of Section E-5 that results in anti- freeze being deposited on the track. - 7.
 Any competitor that utilizes the turn 3 run-off road at Pacific Raceways shall make a full and complete stop at the bottom of the run-off road, then proceed when clear and safe to do so.
 They shall not gain any competitive advantage or positions.
 A 30- second penalty shall also be assessed to said competitor.
 At no time shall any competitor turn around and come reverse direction up the run-off road, for in doing so the rider will be disqualified.
 If a competitor has an issue with how they were scored, or how another competitor was scored with taking the turn 3 run-off road, they must fill out a scoring protest form no later than 30 minutes after the end of the race. - At the discretion of the Referee, a penalty may be assessed for any of the above violations.